The Best Graphic Design Books to Buy

 This book contains anecdotes and illustrations, inviting exploration and ensuring you learn something new with every read.

-Discover type’s roots and place within society while Spiekermann teaches how to use space and layout to improve overall communication.
+Discover the type’s roots and place within society while Spiekermann teaches how to use space and layout to improve overall communication.

 Creative Anarchy: How to Break the Rules of Graphic Design for Creative Success